-Continue with the next section to install Data Security management components.
+Continue with the next section to install TRITON AP-DATA components.

-Step 4: Install Data Security components
+Step 4: Install TRITON AP-DATA components

-All TRITON RiskVision subscriptions include Web DLP, used for data loss monitoring over web channels.
-Data loss monitoring is performed by Data Security components installed on the management server, and configured in the Data Security module of the TRITON console.
+TRITON RiskVision includes Web DLP.
+Data loss monitoring is performed by TRITON AP-DATA components installed on the TRITON management server, and configured in the Data module of the TRITON Manager.

-To install the Data Security management components:
+To install the TRITON AP-DATA components:

-- 1. When the Data Security component installer launches, and the Welcome screen is displayed, click Next. - 2.
+- 1. When the TRITON AP-DATA installer Welcome screen displays, click Next. - 2.
 On the Select Components screen, all required components are selected by default and the selections cannot be changed.
 Click Next.

 - 3. If prompted, click OK to accept that services such as ASP.NET and SMTP will be enabled. - 4.
-On the Fingerprinting Database screen, accept the default location or click Browse to specify a different location (local path only).

-- 5. Use the Temporary Folder Location Screen to provide the name of a folder to use for temporary files created during archive processing and system backup and restore.
+On the Fingerprinting Database screen, accept the default location or click Browse to specify a different location (local path only). - 5.
+Use the Temporary Folder Location Screen to provide the name of a folder to use for temporary files created during archive processing and system backup and restore.
 Also indicate: - Whether to Enable incident archiving and system backup to archive old or aging incidents and perform system backup or restore. - Use the From SQL Server field to enter the UNC path that the SQL Server should use to access the temporary folder.
 Make sure the account used to run SQL has write access to this folder. - Use the From TRITON Management Server field to enter the UNC path the management server should use to access the temporary folder.
 Enter a user name and password for a user who is authorized to access this location. - 6.
 If the Local Administrator screen appears, provide credentials for a local administrator account for Web DLP components to use, then click Next. - 7.
-In the Installation Confirmation screen, click Install to begin installing Data Security components. - 8.
+In the Installation Confirmation screen, click Install to begin installing TRITON AP-DATA components. - 8.
 If the following message appears, click Yes to continue the installation:

+'''

-Data Security needs port 80 free.
+TRITON AP-DATA needs port 80 free.
 In order to proceed with this installation, DSS will free up this port.
 Click Yes to proceed OR click No to preserve your settings.

+'''